What is ISO?

 Instead, I thought it would be better to focus on understanding what is ISO, how it impacts your photos, and how you can leverage it to make your photos better.

-😀 Want to learn more about Aperture and Improve your Photography?
+😀 Want to Improve your Photography in 2020?

 The term “ISO” is used across countless industries, products and processes so when you hear the term ISO mentioned, it’s not unique to photography.

-ISO refers to an industry-standard from the International Standard Organisation.
+ISO refers to an industry-standard organization from the International organization for Standardization.
 In the case of camera ISO in photography, it is ISO12232:2019.

 Although things have changed in the digital world, the basic concept of what ISO does to an image has not changed.